The Evolution of Security Camera Technology

 Smart Alerts

-Modern systems filter out false alarms by:
+Modern systems reduce false alarms by:

 - Distinguishing between humans, animals, and vehicles